Want to take the best vacation of your life?

 It’s a beautiful and romantic setting perfect for a couple.
 Most people got there to celebrate something special whether it was a honeymoon, baby moon or anniversary.
 Families with kids were few and far between.

 We would go back every single year if our bank account allowed it.
-Unfortunately, paradise ain’t free so it may be a while before we make it back to those white sand beaches and heavenly waters.
+Unfortunately, paradise ain’t cheap so it may be a while before we make it back to those white sand beaches and heavenly waters.

 I hope this honest review was helpful and makes your trip to Bora Bora that much better.
 Bon voyage and enjoy!